ckb-next/ckb-next/README.md

 - Extra settings?
 - ????

 Closing ckb will actually minimize it to the system tray.
-Use the Exit option from the tray icon or program settings to exit the application.
+Use the Exit option from the tray icon or the settings screen to exit the application.

 Known issues
 ------------

 - The system tray icon doesn't always appear in Linux.
 Apparently this is a known Qt bug.
+To bring ckb back after hiding it, re-run the application.